Climate Change is Happening NOW

 It’s a mix of a lot of things.

-But if you set aside the massive disinformation campaign to delay action, fossil fuel billionaires corrupting politicians, and the media’s failure to communicate the importance of the issue, I believe our lack of response to climate change can be partially conveyed through a couple of fables:
+But if you set aside the massive disinformation campaign to delay action, fossil fuel billionaires corrupting politicians, and the media’s failure to communicate the immediacy and all-encompassing severity of the issue, I believe our lack of response to climate change can be partially conveyed through a couple of fables:

 “The immediate point of the fish story is that the most obvious, ubiquitous, important realities are often the ones that are the hardest to see and talk about.” – David Foster Wallace